-It might seem that this issue is wholly an artefact of the pragmatics-first order of explanation pursued here, that it is spurious, so that its arising at all counts substantially against that way of proceeding.
+It might seem that this issue about the symmetry of incompatibility is wholly an artifact of the pragmatics-first order of explanation pursued here, and that it is spurious, so that its arising at all counts substantially against that way of proceeding.
 For the traditional semantic theorist who treats logical vocabulary as available at the explanatory ground-level has a quick answer to the question about the rationale of the symmetry of incompatibility.
 To say that p and q are incompatible is to say that $p \rightarrow \neg q$.
-That is truth-functionally equivalent to $\neg(p\&q)$ and to $\neg pv\neg q$, which are symmetric because conjunction and disjunction are.
-So from a truth-functional perspective, $p \rightarrow \neg q$ iff $q \rightarrow \neg p$.
+That is truth-functionally equivalent to $\neg (p \land q)$ and to $\neg p \lor \neg q$, which are symmetric because conjunction and disjunction are.
+So from a truth-functional perspective, $p \rightarrow \neg q$ if and only if $q \rightarrow \neg p$.
 That is just the symmetry of incompatibility, which we can codify in the Sheffer stroke.

-Doesn't that analysis answer the question I asked and settle the issue I raised about the symmetry of incompatibility?
+Doesn't that analysis answer the question asked and settle the issue raised about the symmetry of incompatibility?
 It certainly shows that the symmetry of incompatibility is built deeply into semantic bivalence.
 So if the truth-functional connectives are the right way to codify and express material incompatibility, then it is symmetric.
-But they are only if material incompatibility, like logical inconsistency, is symmetric.
+But such connectives are the right way to represent this reason relation only if material incompatibility, like logical inconsistency, is symmetric.
 It does in fact seem to be, which is a point in favor of the bivalent logical semantic analysis.
 But that analysis presupposes the symmetry of incompatibility, rather than explaining it-at least from the pragmatic point of view.
 We could say "So much the worse for the pragmatics-first order of explanation."
-But I think if we dig deeper we will find a satisfying normative pragmatic explanation for the necessity of the symmetry of incompatibility.
+But if we dig deeper, we can find a satisfying normative pragmatic explanation for the necessity of the symmetry of incompatibility.
 The invisibility of the question from the bivalent semantic logical point of view then must count against that order of explanation.